Slecornu/A-level-project-/README.md

 # A-level-project-
-This is the project I developed during A level OCR Computer Science 2014/2015. see A2 Computing Project.pdf for more information.
+This is my first project, which I developed for my A level OCR Computer Science 2014/2015 coursework.
+See A2 Computing Project.pdf for my first attempt at documentation...